tangentveil/freelance-DApp/README.md

 # FreelanceDApp

 ## Project Discussion
-FreelanceDApp is a decentralized application (dApp) built on the Ethereum blockchain that connects clients with freelancers in a trustless, transparent environment Clients can post jobs with upfront payments, and freelancers can accept, complete, and get paid automatically through smart contract logic, ensuring no intermediary is needed.
+FreelanceDApp is a decentralized application (dApp) built on the Ethereum blockchain that connects clients with freelancers in a trustless, transparent environment Clients can post jobs with upfront payments, and freelancers can accept, complete, and get paid automatically through smart contract logic, ensuring no intermediary is needed

 ## Project Vision